John de Jongh Jr.

-John Percy de Jongh Jr. (born November 13, 1957) is an American businessman and politician who served as the Governor of the United States Virgin Islands from 2007 to 2015.
+John Percy de Jongh Jr. (born November 13, 1957) is an American businessman and politician.
+A member of the Democratic Party, he served as the seventh governor of the United States Virgin Islands from 2007 to 2015.
 He has been active in Virgin Islands politics and the business community since returning to St. Thomas after graduating from college in 1981.
 De Jongh has been involved in community development, commercial banking, served on the boards of business and philanthropic organizations, appointed to government positions and elected to public office.